yuanqing/sketch-plugin-helper/docs/1-plugin-basics.md

 - Plugin implementation code and tests are placed in the `src` directory.
   - Test files must match the glob pattern `src/**/__tests__/*.js`.
-- The `appcast.xml` file and the entire contents of `*.sketchplugin`, including `manifest.json`, are regenerated whenever the plugin is built.
-Do not manually edit these files.
+- The `appcast.xml` file and the entire contents of the `.sketchplugin` directory, including `manifest.json`, are regenerated whenever the plugin is built. *Do not manually edit these files.*

-Looking back at [our toy example](../README.md#quick-start), we would have a directory structure that looks like so:
+[Our toy example](../README.md#quick-start) would have a directory structure that looks like so:

 ```
 ├── Hello World.sketchplugin